rclone/rclone/docs/content/install.md

 Open this file in the Explorer and extract `rclone.exe`.
 Rclone is a portable executable so you can place it wherever is convenient.

-To download `rclone.exe` and immediately start using it in the temrinal from anywhere, you can also use this download script [install.bat](rclone\docs\content\install.bat).
+To download `rclone.exe` and start using it in the temrinal from anywhere, you can also use this download script [install.bat](rclone\docs\content\install.bat).
 Just download the script anywhere and run it in CMD as administrator.